megangilpin/Jewel-Collector/README.md

 #Jewel Collector Game

+## Overview
-Created Jewel collector game with the help of jquery and bootstrap.
+Created jewel collector game with the help of jquery and bootstrap.

 ______